 After a heartbreaking experience of leaving her church of four years, spending a lifetime of running in the circles of religion, she feels that nature is her church.
 She shares Mother Earth is her Mother after her experiences with her mothers here on earth have failed her.
 She feels waterfalls are her place of worship because they allow her to connect to nature in a more profound way than anything else on earth.
 Waterfall altar calls are her spiritual act of worship.
 She’s dedicated in sharing what’s worked for her based on her experiences in attaining happiness and healing in a natural ways.

 Pamela feels the wilderness is a way to reconnect with her happiest childhood memories, and she finds it to be a playground of sorts.
 Mindfulness is a lifestyle, and she’s choosing to live it.
 Pamela is currently a member of the Sierra Club and she’s volunteering for her local Kentucky Sierra Club chapter to help give back to her community.
 One of the areas shes volunteering for Inspiring Connections Outdoors via the Sierra Club which is a community outreach program that provides opportunities for urban youth and adults to explore, enjoy, and protect the natural world.
+She was recently elected to serve on the Executive Committee for the Bluegrass Chapter Sierra Club, as well as embrace the position of Online Outreach Coordinator.
 She’s also a member of the Arbor Day Foundation and a plant enthusiast as one of her favorite hobbies to date.

 By sharing her journey and experiences, Pamela is hopeful her fellow adoptees will be enlightened and encouraged.
 Pamela believes relinquishment is rooted in complex- PTSD, abandonment, rejection, grief, loss & trauma, but we CAN experience beauty in life.
 She believes adoption only compacts this trauma.